Leaf-Agriculture/docs/docs/field_boundary_management_endpoints.md

 }
 ```

-In which such geometry will be generated on the John Deere side:
+This is what this invalid type of geometry looks like from the provider side:

 <img alt="Field example" src={useBaseUrl('img/invalid_geometry.png')} />